abdolence/slack-morphism/site/docs/docs/web-api/pagination.md

 * `foldLeft` for accumulating batching results if you need it (the implementation of AsyncSeqIterator doesn't memoize like Stream/LazyList)
 * `map` to transform results
 * `foreach` to iterate with effects

+(It is implemented as a very simple and pure functor and provides `cats.Functor` instance as well).

 This is an example of using `foldLeft`:
 ```scala